MarlinFirmware/Marlin/docs/P2A_VFD_Modbus_Protocol.md

 - F0.02 = 7 (use rs485)
 - F0.04 = 2 (use rs485)
 - F0.09 = 4 (use rs485)
-- F9.00 = 5 (38400 baud)
+- F9.00 = 4 (19200 baud)
-- F9.01 = 0 (this is 8,N,1 parity, for SoftwareSerial)
+- F9.01 = 0 (this is 8,N,1 parity, for SoftwareSerial) or if you use
+  HardwareSerial (like me) pick whatever suits you.
+Note the DUE doesn't support SoftwareSerial.
 - F9.02 = 1 (address)
 - F9.05 = 0 (non-std modbus, 1 = std modbus, 2 = ascii)
 - F9.07 = 0 (write ops responded)

-Note that 1200,8N1 is more than enough for anything you want to throw at a VFD.
-High baud rates will just get you more errors.
+Note that 19200,8N1 is more than enough for anything you want to throw at a VFD.
+High baud rates will just get you more errors -- BUT you need a high baud rate to keep Marlin happy.
+It's a bit of a trade-off...

 Also note 8N1.
-We only use 8N1 because it is the only supported mode in SoftwareSerial.
-We might move to 8O1 or even 8E2 in the future.
+If you're using SoftwareSerial, you have no options and have to use 8N1.
+If you use Hardware serial (like on a DUE), you should set 8E1 (which is the VFD default).

 ## CRC